Prune Juice for Constipation (Easy Laxative Recipe with Chia + Orange)

 Frequently Asked Questions

-1. Can I drink this prune juice everyday?
+4. Can kids drink prune juice for constipation?

 {If you like this recipe you’ll love my WATERMELON GATORADE and my KID FRIENDLY IMMUNITY JUICE.}